-In the event that Messrs.
-Christie, MacDonald or McCann or Ms. Turner resign after having attained age 60 with at least ten years of continuous service with the Company, they will be entitled to payment of their outstanding PSU awards as if they had been employed by CTC during the entire performance period provided for under the applicable PSU plans, and the right to exercise their outstanding stock options until the earlier of the third anniversary of their termination date and the expiry of the options, with any unvested options continuing to vest during such period in accordance with the applicable option agreements.
-Mr. Christie is also entitled to the foregoing payments and rights in the event he resigns after September 1, 2017.
+In addition, in the event that Messrs.
+MacDonald and McCann resign after having attained age 60 with at least 10 years of continuous service with the Company, they will be entitled to payment of their outstanding PSU awards as if they had been employed by CTC during the entire performance period provided for under the applicable PSU plans, and the right to exercise their outstanding stock options until the earlier of the third anniversary of their termination date and the expiry of the options, with any unvested options continuing to vest during such period in accordance with the applicable option agreements.
+Mr. Christie is entitled to the foregoing payments and rights in the event he resigns at any time.
+Mr. Roman is entitled to the foregoing payments and rights in the event he resigns at any time after May 1, 2018.